Residencias Artísticas de Artes Escénicas y música_desplegable

 He shared his concerns with Tomás Muñoz in order to respond to these concerns through art and theatre.
 Pepe Galera soon joined the project.

-The artistic team carried out a casting among people over 60 years of age with no previous experience in theatre.
+The artistic team carried out a casting among people over 60 years of age with no previous experience in theater.
 The group of participants, accompanied by the artistic team, carried out a process of reflection, concretion, creation and staging, which resulted in the play of the same title.
-The full premiere of the play took place on 24 April 2021 in the theatre of the Museo Universidad de Navarra.
+The absolute premiere of the play took place on April 24, 2021 at the theater of Museo Universidad de Navarra.

 The project aroused the interest of the media and other cultural agents.
 The experience will be replicated in the region of Murcia, and the group of new actors will tour Navarra, bringing the play to other localities.